 Unlike the 78 or 45 rpm single-mediums that were, in almost all cases, unmarked at the time except for the name of the song, artist, composer and possibly a note about the instrumentation and genre found on the record label-it was common practice to include some sort of text on the back of EP sleeves.
 In a reflection of London-American's overarching concept of R&B, the four "rhythm and blues" EPs released between December 1955 and June 1956 each used the same text for their cover notes followed by a single line about the specific artist or artists featured.
 As much of this text echoes, word for word, Doug Whitton's "Inside Rhythm and Blues" as well as Whitton's main points in his 1954 article for Melody Maker on the subject, it is likely that this text was either "cribbed" from the earlier articles or written by Whitton himself.
-Considering that Vogue was an imprint of London/Decca by this point, and Whitton was probably still working for the Decca Group, it is reasonable to assume that Whitton was responsible for these standardized rhythm and blues notes and that these represented a more upto-date version of his R&B "stump speech":
+Considering that Vogue was an imprint of London/Decca by this point, and Whitton was responsible for these standardized rhythm and blues notes and that these represented a more up-to-date version of his R&B "stump speech":